UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W2_VersionControl_Collaboration_Git/Exercise_1.md

 `git config --list` will show you that the details you have entered are OK.

 Now we are ready to **"clone" our repo**.
-The repo will be cloned (downloaded) to where you selected when you clicked `Open Folder` - make sure this is a suitable location:
-1. To get the address of the github repository, go the repo page, click on the big green `Code` button.
-Make sure you are on the `HTTPS` tab, and copy the URL in the middle of the box.
-It will be `https://github.com/<username>/<reponame>.git`
+1. In Visual Studio Code, `Ctrl/Cmd+Shift+P` → `Git: Clone`.
+If you have logged in successfully, you should be able to search for the repo you made earlier
-2. Back in the terminal window, enter `git clone https://github.com/<username>/<reponame>.git` (with the correct username and repo name) and press enter.
+2. Select the training repo and clone it to where ever you are working on your laptop.
+Select "Cancel" to keep your current folder open.

 #### Adding files to the repo (20 mins)
 We are going to add the code, data and outputs from last week.
 To simulate a real example, we will have two versions - the "wrong" data and the "correct" data.
 And get a recap on last week while we are here.